 If the president is serious about rooting out “dumb” rules, he doesn’t have to look far to find some.

-This article originally appeared in the Mises Daily, March 1, 2011.
+This story first appeared in the Mises Daily, March 1, 2011.